Rcvs97/robertchandler.github.io/index.md

 ## Welcome to Robert Chandlers E-Portfolio

+#Introduction
+I started my path in the Computer Science program on January 9th, 2019.
+I started as an undecided major back in 2015 attending a community college at my old home in New York.
+Nassau Community College was not the place for me to grow and I knew it from the beginning of that journey.
+I failed out of this school and years later decided I decided I knew I wanted to pursue a Computer Science degree but was unsure of where to do so.
+After doing some research I found that SNHU had a great Computer Science Program and that is where I decided to begin my path.
+I am now planning to graduate in May of 2022!

+#Summary of My Portfolio
+I believe that the course I’ve taken throughout the computer science Program has given me the basic necessary fundamentals needed to help progress myself into a career work environment.
+In this E-Portfolio the courses I will be demonstrating my skillsets include:
+- CS310: Creating a Calculator using Java
+- CS330: Using OpenGL to create a chair
+- And a self-Project: A database using Visual Studios

+Of course, my skillset does not just include these assets as I have taken other classes, however I chose these course and project because they are more recent than others and I do feel as my memory on other subjects has faded unfortunately.

+In the CS310 project for creating the calculator, I had basic functions of a calculator including PLUS, MINUS, MULTIPLY, DIVIDE, AND SQUARING.
+In my build I plan to incorporate more functionality to my calculator and adding more functionality for the user such as square root, power, and many more.
+CS330.
+I have completed already for creating a chair in OpenGL Visual Studios.
+Previously the chair had no background and poor lighting.
+In my adjustments I created better lighting and allowed the user to change the background using the number pads.
+1-9 has a different color value and whatever the user would like to add would be changed in the viewport.
+And lastly my self-project includes a basic Database created in Visual Studios.
+I plan to add a User Interface which allows the user to search for Database subjects.
+The database is used to store Employee data.

+I believe that each of these projects are diverse in their own way and each show how I have grown throughout the program.

 You can use the [editor on GitHub](https://github.com/Rcvs97/robertchandler.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.